synapsecns/sanguine/services/omnirpc/README.md

 This is because chains might have different states for "latest", resulting in false positives.
 The same goes for the following queries:

+You can also query using a customizable number of confirmations using (for 2 confirmations on eth): `http://localhost:5000/confirmations/2/rpc/1`.

+A postman collection is also available at `/collection.json`

 Confirmable only when latest or pending are not passed:

 - `eth_getBlockByNumber`